Right Arrow

 Uncovering organized retail crime patterns

-LPR technology with multi-site search capabilities is designed to solve this.
-By analyzing vehicle data across your entire enterprise, the platform can automatically flag suspicious patterns that indicate coordinated activity.
+LPR technology excels at pattern recognition.
+By aggregating vehicle data across your entire enterprise, the system surfaces anomalies that indicate coordinated criminal activity.

 Pattern indicating ORC